Skip to the content.

 │ [Cancel] [Save] │

-inferhost saves the values to the registry, regenerates llama-swap.yaml, and reloads any running daemon so the new flags take effect immediately.
+inferhost saves the value to the registry, regenerates llama-swap.yaml, and reloads any running daemon so the new flag takes effect immediately.

 Vision (multimodal) models